-- 1. Methods of Identification - a.
-Title I Reading - 1.
-Referral from classroom teacher using AIS form. - 2.
-Scores from STAR, ELA, PALS and NYS ELA assessments - 3.
-Diagnostics testing by Title I teacher as needed - a.
-QRI - b.
-Houghton Mifflin Phonics/Decoding Screening Test - c.
-Early Literacy Profile - d.
-Woodcock Diagnostic - e.
-Record of previous support services (Remedial, Special Education, Headstart, etc.) - b.
-Title I Math - 1.
-Referral from classroom teacher using AIS form. - 2.
-Scores from STAR, NYS Math assessment. - 3.
-Diagnostic testing by Title I teacher as needed. - a.
-Key math - b.
-Envisions Pre and Post Skill Test - c.
-AIS Grades 7-12 - 1.
-Below 55 on any NYS Regents - 2.
-Below State-determined cut score on NYS ELA or Math - 3.
-Record of previous support services (Remedial and/or Special Education) - 2.
-Security - a.
-Locked files All of the records dealing with students who are receiving remediation should be under lock and key in the individual teacher's room. - b.
-Folders Everyone has individual folders for the students. - 3.
-Release from AIS Program - a.
-K-6 - 1.
-NYS Math and ELA scores at level 3 or above. - 2.
-PALS or STAR scores meeting or exceeding benchmark. - 3.
-Demonstrates competency in the classroom. - b.
-7-12 - 1.
-NYS math, ELA, science and social studies assessments. - 2.
-Score on NYS Regents 65 or above. - 3.
-Demonstrate competency in the classroom. - 4.
-Passing grade on NYS Regents Competency Test. - 5.
-Approval from Teacher and Administration
+- 1. Methods of Identification

+- a.
+Title I Reading

+- 1. Referral from classroom teacher using AIS form.
+The form must be completed in its entirety.

+- 2. Scores from

+- a.
+STAR

+- b.
+PAST assessment

+- c.
+OG assessments (K-2/3)

+- d.
+CORE assessment (3-6),

+- e.
+NYS ELA assessment (3-6)

+- f.
+PALS (K-2)

+- 3. Diagnostics testing by Title I teacher as needed

+- a.
+ORI

+- b.
+PALS/OG/CORE/PAST

+- c.
+Any other assessment that Title I teachers believe will provide added data.

+- b.
+Title I Math

+- 1. Referral from classroom teacher using AIS form.
+The form must be completed in its entirety.

+- 2. Scores from

+- a.
+STAR (K-6)

+- b.
+NYS Math assessment (3-6)

+- 3. Diagnostic testing by Title I teacher as needed.

+- c.
+AIS Grades 7-12

+- 1. Those who score below the designated performance level on State assessments in English language arts, mathematics, social studies, and science.

+- 2. Those at risk of not meeting State standards in English language arts, mathematics, social studies, science.

+- 3. Record of previous support services (Remedial and/or Special Education)

+- 2. Security

+- a.
+Locked files All of the records dealing with students who are receiving remediation should be under lock and key in the individual teacher's room.

+- b.
+Folders Everyone has individual folders for the students and accurate logs indicating the date and what was completed during remediation.

+- 3. Release from AIS Program

+- a.
+K-6

+- 1. NYS Math and ELA scores at level 3 or above.

+- 2. STAR scores meeting or exceeding benchmark.
+STAR 15% or higher.

+- 3. Progress monitoring data that shows progress is being made and progress can continue in small group instruction in the general

+- 4. Demonstrates competency in the classroom.

+- b.
+7-12

+- 1. NYS math, ELA, science and social studies assessments.

+- 2. Score on NYS Regents 65 or above.

+- 3. Demonstrate competency in the classroom.

+- 4. Approval from Teacher and Administration